PJA Series B Instructions to Authors

 Fax: +81-3-3822-2105

-- Authors can receive up to 50 copies of the reprints of each published paper free of charge.
-Additional reprints are available at the authors’ expense.
-The reprint order form will be available at the stage of proof reading.
-Orders are accepted only in the Japanese currency (yen).
+Authors are eligible to receive up to 50 complimentary copies of the reprints for each published paper.
+Additional reprints can be obtained at the author’s expense.
+The reprint order form will be accessible during the proofreading stage, and orders are accepted exclusively in Japanese yen.

-- Redundant publication or duplicate submission is not allowed.
-All authors must have read the final manuscript and have agreed on its submission to the PJA Series B. When reporting experiments on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2013 (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
-When reporting experiments on animals, authors should indicate that the institutional and national guidelines for the care and use of laboratory animals were followed.
-These points should be indicated, when applicable, in the cover letter.
+Publication or submission of duplicate work is prohibited.
+All authors must have reviewed the final manuscript and agreed to submit it to the PJA Series B. For experiments involving human subjects, authors should specify if the procedures adhered to ethical standards set by the responsible committee on human experimentation (both institutional and national) and compiled with the Helsinki Declaration of 1975, as revised in 2013 (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
+For experiments involving animals, authors should state that they followed institutional and national guidelines for the care and use of laboratory animals.
+These details, when applicable, should be included in the text.

-- PJA Series B does not require any processing or publishing charge except the color charge (see Section 19d) and the charge for additional reprints (see Section 5).
-Publication costs for the PJA Series B are covered by the annual budget of the Japan Academy.
+PJA Series B does not impose any processing or publishing fees, except for the color charge (refer to Section 20d) and the fee for additional reprints (see Section 6).
+The publication expenses for the PJA Series B are funded by the annual budget of the Japan Academy.

-- The PJA Series B encourages authors to deposit early versions of articles in appropriate repositories or preprint servers.
+The PJA Series B encourages authors to deposit early versions of articles in appropriate repositories or preprint servers.
 Preprints are not considered publications, but all other prior/redundant publications are forbidden.
-Please indicate any use of preprint servers in the cover letter and include the link to the preprint.
-When the paper is published, authors should add a link from the preprint to the published article via the Digital Object Identifier (DOI).
+Please specify the use of preprint servers in the cover letter and provide the link to the preprint.
+Upon publication, authors are requested to establish a link from the preprint to the published article using the Digital Object Identifier (DOI).

-- Accepted manuscripts are basically published in about two months, but the first proof can be released online on J-STAGE if the author hopes.
+Accepted manuscripts are typically published within about two months, with the option for authors to release the first proof online on J-STAGE if desired.

 Preparation of Manuscript

-- Manuscripts should be written clearly and concisely without redundancy or excessive details.
-The general guideline is 20 printed pages or less for a review and 10 printed pages or less for an original article.
+Manuscripts should be written clearly and concisely, avoiding redundancy and excessive details.
+The general guideline recommends a length of 20 printed pages or fewer for a review and 10 printed pages or fewer for an original article.
 Shorter manuscripts are also welcome.

-- Manuscript should be typewritten on the A4 size paper in the single column format.
-The text should be prepared using Microsoft Word or TeX (LaTeX).
-Templates for the manuscript can be downloaded from the website (https://www.japan-acad.go.jp/en/publishing/pja_b/authors.html).
+The manuscript should be typewritten on the A4-size paper in a single-column format.
+The text should be prepared using either Microsoft Word or TeX (LaTeX).
+Manuscript templates are available for download on the website (https://www.japan-acad.go.jp/en/publishing/pja_b/authors.html).
 The use of the templates is optional.

-- The title page should carry the following contents.
-There is no need to repeat the same information on the second page.
+The title page should carry the following contents.
+If the required contents are included, there is no need to list them.

 a) The category (i.e. Review, Original article)